End of year review of accounts

 As a local commissioner, it's your responsibility to make sure the accounts of the units and levels below have been produced and reviewed appropriately.

-This must be either the Girlguiding independent reviewer’s checklist and confirmation form, the Girlguiding Scotland independent examination certificate, or an independent examiner’s report as defined by the country’s Charity Regulator.
+This must be either the Girlguiding independent reviewer’s checklist and confirmation form, the Girlguiding Scotland independent examination certificate, or an independent examiner’s report as defined by the country’s charity regulator.

 If you have concerns about the accounts, or that the independent review may not have been carried out to the right standard, you should request to see additional financial information relating to the unit and escalate concerns to the next commissioner.

-See our guidance on commissioners responsibilities for unit accounts (PDF)
+See our guidance on commissioners responsibilities for unit accounts (PDF) for help if accounts aren’t produced on time.